 Who will manage and work on the project within your organisation, what are their skills and expertise?
-In addition, think about and discuss skills that may be developed in your own organisation as result of the project.
-You may want to use dot points.
+In addition, think about and discuss skills that may be developed in your own organisation as a result of the project.
+The use of dot points is acceptable.